StackToolbox/aws-sam-webpack-plugin/README.md

 <h2 align="center">Background</h2>

 This plugin will build your [AWS SAM CLI](https://github.com/awslabs/aws-sam-cli) project using Webpack.
-It replaces the `sam build` step if every function in your template uses  the `nodejs8.10` or `nodejs10.x` runtime.
-If your project uses other runtimes then you should look at [Building Apps with SAM, TypeScript and VS Code Debugging](http://www.goingserverless.com/blog/building-apps-with-sam-typescript-and-vscode-debugging).
+You can use it to replace the `sam build` step if every function in your SAM template uses  the `nodejs8.10`, `nodejs10.x` or `nodejs12.x` runtime.
+If your project uses other runtimes then look at [Building Apps with SAM, TypeScript and VS Code Debugging](http://www.goingserverless.com/blog/building-apps-with-sam-typescript-and-vscode-debugging).

+I started this project for two reasons:

+1. SAM doesn't have good support for TypeScript
+1. SAM build is slow because it runs `npm pack` and `npm install` for every function in your project.

 The goals for this projects are: